OneKey-Network/addressability-framework/mvp-spec/operator-api.md

 In practice, this will translate into endpoints available under different root paths.

 Note: values returned by the endpoints are based cookies stored on the web user's browser.
-Of course, it means the same calls made on different web browsers will return different responses.
+Of course it means the same calls on different web browsers will return different responses.

 Example paths are specified in the last column of the table.